Course Descriptions

 Econ 622: Econometric Methods II

 This is a continuation of the central required course in the Econometrics core area.
-Topics may include: bootstrapping, limited dependent variables, panel data models, non-linear and generalized least squares, least absolute deviations, quantile regression, numerical optimization, meansurement error models, asymptotic tests, linear systems of equations, and nonparametric regression.
+Topics may include: bootstrapping, limited dependent variables, panel data models, non-linear and generalized least squares, least absolute deviations, quantile regression, numerical optimization, measurement error models, asymptotic tests, linear systems of equations, and nonparametric regression.

 Prerequisites: Econ 620 and Econ 621 or equivalent as approved by the instructor.